Shairam/ballerina-sp-tracing/README.md

    ######Per resource
    This will include all self defined span as well.
-   Set the time period to 5 minutes as instructed above.
+   Set the time period to 1 hour as instructed above.

                   Query parameters use for each category:-